zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Some very important things to note here.
 We're converting the array of paragraphs to an observable stream of individual paragraphs with `from()`.

 After this we use `observeOn(asyncScheduler)` - this is _critical_ to the responsiveness of the application.
 Basically what this is doing is rescheduling the emissions of the `from()` observable from being synchronous to asynchronous.
-This allows subscribers to our stream to disconnect from the stream **without having to compute the fuzzy substring scores for the entire book**.
+This allows subscribers to our stream to disconnect from the paragraph stream **without having to compute the fuzzy substring scores for the entire book**.
 This will allow us to discard partial search results when the search string becomes invalid due to the user typing more characters.

 Finally we `map()` to the computation function, and attach the paragraph index number to the output - we will later use this to work out how far along the computation is as a percentage.